penghuitao/PenghuiTao/_posts/2022-12-18-Partial-Correlation-Network-Model.md

 <p>Currently, this model is widely used in clinical psychology.
 For example, Fritz et al. (2018) compared network models of psychological resilience factors in adolescents with and without childhood adversity.
 Fried et al. (2015) conducted network research on grief and depressive symptoms, finding that loneliness was the most important factor linking the two.</p>

-<p>Additionally, the most commonly used network analysis model today is the partial correlation network model.</p>
-<p>For implementing network analysis models in R, one of the most commonly used packages is <code>qgraph</code>, and another useful package is <code>mgm</code>, which can be used to compare differences in network models between multiple groups of subjects.
+<p>Additionally, the most commonly used network analysis model today is the partial correlation network model.For implementing network analysis models in R, one of the most commonly used packages is <code>qgraph</code>, and another useful package is <code>mgm</code>, which can be used to compare differences in network models between multiple groups of subjects.
 Below, I will demonstrate how to implement a partial correlation network model in R.</p>

 <h2><strong>Code for Partial Correlation Network Model</strong></h2>
 <h3><strong>Load Required Packages</strong></h3>